Jay-Gohil/Numpy-Training/num_py_workshop_exercises_updated.md

 - Import NumPy with the standard convention
 - Run basic array operations to confirm the environment works

+> **INSTRUCTOR NOTES**: Emphasize the `import numpy as np` convention - this is universal in the scientific Python community.
+Mention that version differences rarely matter for this workshop, but good to know what they're working with.

 **Hands‑On Code**
 ```python
 import sys, numpy as np
 print("Python version:", sys.version.split()[0])
 print("NumPy version:", np.__version__)
 ```

+> **INSTRUCTOR NOTES**: Walk around and check everyone's output.
+Typical versions should be Python 3.7+ and NumPy 1.19+.
+If someone has much older versions, warn them there might be minor differences but most content will work.

 **Exercise**
 Run the code above.
 Confirm that you’re running Python 3.6+ and NumPy 1.15+ (or the latest installed), and that the test array prints correctly.